iorulezz/univ3-accounting-report/README.md

 5. [References](#references)

 ## Introduction
-- Brief overview of Uniswap V3, with a mention of v3-core and v3-periphery repositories.
 - Statement of the document's focus on v3-core.

-Uniswap V3 is a prominent decentralized exchange (DEX) on the Ethereum blockchain, known for its innovative features and mechanisms that set it apart from its predecessors and competitors.
-This document aims to delve into the intricacies of Uniswap V3, particularly focusing on how it handles the accounting of positions and fees.
+Uniswap V3 is a prominent decentralized exchange (DEX), known for its innovative features and mechanisms that set it apart from its predecessors.
+This document aims to delve into some of the intricacies of Uniswap V3.
+In particular, our focus is on how the protocol handles the accounting of positions and fees.
+Our goal

+The ho

 Write how we ignore price mechanics and link the book for details.